International Undergraduate Admissions

 - student studying in the U.S. or Canada for two or more years and not in an ESL track;

-- student has successfully passed an English Composition course at a U.S. institution with a grade of C or higher, even if student has not studied in the U.S. for two or more years;
+- student has successfully passed an English Composition course at a U.S. higher education institution with a grade of C or higher, even if student has not studied in the U.S. for two or more years;

 - successfully passed the English placement test at UMaine’s Intensive English Institute.